 How to Reduce Lead Response Time

-The first reply often depends on who happens to see the inbox first.
+The first reply depends on who happens to notice the inbox, not on a defined response layer.

-The fix is usually a faster response layer, not a full sales rebuild.
+The best fix is usually a better first-response layer, not a full sales rebuild.

-Follow-up sequences that keep moving unless a human takes over.
+Follow-up logic that keeps the conversation moving unless someone actively takes over.

 Related service